rachelcarmena/rachelcarmena.github.io/_posts/2019-07-23-restful-thinking.md

 ### Entity tag value for managing the changes of the state of a resource over its lifetime

-The server can associate a string token with a certain state of a resource (like a version number): an entity tag value which will appear in `ETag` header of a response.
+The server can associate a string token with a certain state of a resource (like a version number): an entity tag value which will appear in the `ETag` header of a response.

 Then, the client can indicate that entity tag value in a request header to condition the request to a particular state of the resource.